-This was a case dealing with the 4th Amendment of the US Constitution, and more specifically, it concerned the warrantless search of a vehicle.
+This was a case dealing with the 4th Amendment of the U.S. Constitution.

 Oops.

-In Katz v US in 1967 the US Supreme Court overruled Olmstead, and said yes electronic surveillance is a search.
+In Katz v US, supra, in 1967 the US Supreme Court overruled Olmstead, and said, yes, electronic surveillance is a search.

 Any such electronic surveillance without a warrant is per se unreasonable.